lzhchn0/k8s-operator/99 Concepts to Understand Before Writing a Kubernetes Operator.md

 ## Opt for incremental builds rather than full builds in Operator development.

+## As an escalation path for operator development, begin with Metacontroller, then progress to Operator SDK, and ultimately Kubebuilder.
+This approach will grant you progressively greater control over every aspect of Custom Resources.

 ## Operator SDK: All your defined custom resources may be reprocessed on startup